sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 *Navigate to the search screen*

-You can see here now that I can click on `fizz buzz` on the left of the screen, and it will append that snippet right to the query I'm running.
+You can see here now that I can click on `fizz buzz` in the search snippets, and it will append that snippet right to the query I'm running.

 ### Conclusion